Schiiss/blog/_posts/2024-12-01-databricks-vector-search.md

 ## What is a Vector Database 🤷‍♂️

-Before jumping in to how to integrate with databricks vector search, I wanted to briefly cover what a vector database is along with the problems it solves.
+Before jumping in to how to integrate with Databricks vector search, I wanted to briefly cover what a vector database is along with the problems it solves.

 On the surface, a vector database [indexes and stores vector embeddings for fast retrieval and similarity search, with capabilities like CRUD operations, metadata filtering, horizontal scaling, and serverless](https://www.pinecone.io/learn/vector-database/).
 But what does that mean exactly?